Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Google Chrome has been known to be a secure web browser that is updated frequently, so there’s no need to worry about your security when using Google Chrome.

-In addition, Google has a history of data collection and tracking for the purpose of showing personalized ads, which is one of the reasons why many privacy advocates are concerned about Google Chrome.
+In addition, Google has a history of data collection and tracking for showing personalized ads, which is one of the reasons why many privacy advocates are concerned about Google Chrome.

 Firefox: Privacy-oriented and open source

-Firefox is owned by a non-profit company, and since the software is open-source, users can verify the code and ensure that their data isn’t sold to third parties.
+A non-profit company owns Firefox, and since the software is open-source, users can verify the code and ensure that their data isn’t sold to third parties.

 The software comes with Enhanced Tracking Protection out of the box that will block tracking cookies and certain ads.